Alphabet Inc.: Finances

-On January 16, 2020, Alphabet became the fourth US company to reach a $1 trillion market value entering the trillion dollar companies club for the first time.
+On January 16, 2020, Alphabet became the fourth U.S. company to reach a $1 trillion market value entering the trillion dollar companies club for the first time.
 In October 2022, Alphabet recorded the weakest quarterly growth, with fewer sales in nearly a decade.
-The possible global recession, the strong US dollar, and the pandemics all contributed to the slowed economy.
+The possible global recession, the strong U.S. dollar, and the pandemics all contributed to the slowed economy.
+In 2022, Alphabet was the company with the second-highest expenditure on research and development worldwide, with R&D expenditure amounting to US$39.5 billion.
+In 2023, Alphabet was ranked 7th in the Global 2000 (World's Largest Public Companies).

+On April 26, 2024, Alphabet surpassed a market valuation of $2 trillion for the first time.
+This surge follows the announcement of the company's first-ever dividend payout and a significant $70 billion stock buyback program.
+The company's first-quarter earnings also exceeded analyst expectations, further contributing to the positive investor sentiment.
+As of June 2024, the company is one of the 10 largest components of the MSCI KLD 400 Social Index.
+On September 15, 2025, Alphabet became the fourth company to reach a $3 trillion market valuation.

 Investments and acquisitions

 Investments

-In November 2017, Alphabet Inc. led a Series A round of $71 million along with Andreessen Horowitz and 20th Century Fox in music startup UnitedMasters, founded by Steve Stoute.
+In November 2017, Alphabet Inc. led a Series A round of $71 million along with Andreessen Horowitz and 20th Century Studios in music startup UnitedMasters, founded by Steve Stoute.
 In addition to funding startups, Alphabet also invests in more mature companies, including publicly traded companies like Uber and privately held companies like Medium.

 Acquisitions

 An analysis of the company's investments in 2017 suggested that it was the most active investor in that period, outdoing the capital arm of Intel and also its own best customer.
 Alphabet, Inc. acquired seven of its own capital-backed startups in the 2017 financial year, with Cisco second having acquired six of the company's previous investments.